-This document allows you to make decisions in advance about mental health treatment and, specifically, three types of mental health treatment: psychoactive medication, convulsive therapy, and emergency mental health treatment.
+This document allows you to make decisions in advance about mental health treatment in the event of a psychiatric hospitalization and, specifically, three types of mental health treatment: psychoactive medication, convulsive therapy, and emergency mental health treatment.
 The instructions that you include in this declaration will be followed only if a court believes that you are incapacitated to make treatment decisions.
 Otherwise, you will be considered able to give or withhold consent for the treatments.
 Tex.
 Civ.
 Prac. & Rem.
 Code § 137.